Fire on Babylon: Critical reception

 Peter Galvin from The Advocate wrote that on the song, O'Connor "launches into a hip hop-inflected antimother diatribe".
-Larry Flick from Billboard said the singer "will continue to mend political fences with this genius, if not emotionally harrowing, slice of funk-rock".
+Larry Flick from Billboard magazine said the singer "will continue to mend political fences with this genius, if not emotionally harrowing, slice of funk-rock".
 He stated that her voice "has never been more captivating, swerving around a jagged drum and restrained but spikey guitars.
 A wafting Hugel horn gives the track a surprisingly haunting context.
 Alternative programmers should get on this immediately."
-Kelly Collins from Columbia Daily Spectator felt that it "displays O'Connor's fiery side, and the slick programming adds a powerful element to the number."
+Kelly Collins from Columbia Daily Spectator felt it "displays O'Connor's fiery side, and the slick programming adds a powerful element to the number."
 Evelyn McDonnell from Entertainment Weekly found that she "cleverly probes the contradiction between mother-worshiping and mother-blaming", adding that "Fire on Babylon" has "flashes of passion".
 Michael R. Smith from The Daily Vault described it as an "angry statement song".
-Diffuser ranked it number five in their list of "10 Best Sinead O'Connor Songs" in 2013, calling it a "reggae-inspired groove".
-They added further that "the vocal is haunting, and coupled with the subject matter, it's chill inducing."

-Chuck Campbell from Knoxville News Sentinel said "the intensity of her arching vocals underscores the ominous bass loop" of "Fire on Babylon".
+Chuck Campbell from Knoxville News Sentinel said "the intensity of her arching vocals underscores the ominous bass loop".
 A reviewer from Lennox Herald complimented it as "very excellent".

-Neil Spencer from The Observer remarked "the vengeful neo-reggae".
-Orla Swift from Record-Journal declared it as a "fierce rocker".
+Melody Maker called it "a dub-driven bulldozer of a tune", with O'Connor "sounding at once forlorn and furious."
+Dele Fadele from NME praised "Fire on Babylon" as "a startling tale of child-abuse that singes the nerve-endings."
+Neil Spencer from The Observer remarked its "vengeful neo-reggae".
+Orla Swift from Record-Journal named it a "fierce rocker".
+Siân Pattenden from Select commented, "She took my father from my life/Took my sister and brothers on.
+Welcome to Sinéad O'Connor's therapy.
+Sit back on the couch and listen, for she will tell you her woes."
 Joy Press from Spin wrote that it's "a harrowing, almost apocalyptic opener, O'Connor's voice stretched shrilly over a menacing bass as she bears witness to her own nightmares.
 Yet in the midst of this scorched war zone, the song momentarily ebbs into a dizzy, melodic oasis."
-Larry Nager from The Telegraph noted that it's the "loudest" song on Universal Mother, adding that it "roars and O'Connor sings ambiguously about the biblical whore of Babylon, seemingly meaning the British Empire."
+Larry Nager from The Telegraph named it the "loudest" song on Universal Mother, adding that it "roars and O'Connor sings ambiguously about the biblical whore of Babylon, seemingly meaning the British Empire."
 LaTasha Natasha Diggs for Vibe said that here, the singer's "trademark wails and whines flow."